spectrocloud/docs-assignments/technical-writer/assignment.md

 ```shell
     kubectl logs
 ```
+The above command is used to retrieve the logs of a specific Pod.
 The [-c CONTAINER] parameter can be used if there is more than one container.
-This command is used to retrieve the logs of a specific Pod.
-Do use this when you have to debug a container.
+You can use this command when you have to debug a container.

 ## Running Commands Inside a Running Container